Byte-Nova/Rimworld-Together/README.md

 > [!NOTE]
 > The mod is currently a work in progress!
 Please report any broken stuff you find!

-Welcome to the Github repository for "RimWorld Together"!
-In here you will find everything related to the project, great place for the tech savvies!
+Welcome to the repository for `RimWorld Together`!
+Here you will find everything related to the project, a great place for the tech savvies!

 ## Server Prerequisites:
 Thanks to the way the server is built, there aren't any heavy hardware related dependencies, meaning that your hosting machine will only need to have an excellent network bandwith and a bit of everything else.
 Really, modern e-toasters could run it.